-Compared to large companies, however, SMEs have to accept disadvantages that only because of their size.
+Compared to large companies, SMEs are subject to disadvantages specifically linked to their size.
 Complex regulations and administrative burden have increased in recent years.
-This is also reflected in the implementation of the requirements for European Structural and Investment Funds as well as European funding programs in the current funding period.
+This is also reflected in the implementation of the requirements for European Structural and Investment Funds as well as European funding programmes in the current programming period and State aid regulation.
 In order to achieve the EU's economic development objectives, it is necessary to incentivize SMEs to make targeted investments.
 Therefore, the rules should be clear and unambiguous for them.

 More than 99% of European businesses are SMEs.
 There is a constant lack of mid and large-caps with a strong growth potential in employment and the ability to compete with European and Asian competitors.
 Indeed, mid and large-caps only represent 0,2% of EU businesses but gather more than 30% of persons employed.
-While the recovery remains fragile and the growth leverages still need to be enhanced, a revision of the current SME definition could have a potentially positive impact.
+In a 2022 study the EC rightly highlighted the essential role of mid-caps in the EU economy and in particular their prominent role in sectors that are key to the EU's competitiveness and technological sovereignty: electronics, aerospace and defence, energy, energy-intensive industries, and health.
+A revision of the current SME definition could have a potentially positive impact.

 As it stands, the definition appears to hinder the expansion of SMEs beyond the provided thresholds.
 In particular, unlisted small mid-caps from 250 to 500 employees remain excluded from the scope of the SME European definition.
 It reduces the level of support they can benefit from.
-Also, they have to comply with stronger requirements or face larger fees for EU administrative compliance.
+Also, they have to comply with stronger requirements or face larger fees for EU administrative compliance relative to their size.
 It penalizes their development and the overall European economy.
 In this field, it should be kept it mind that American and Japanese definitions provide higher thresholds in terms of staff headcount, turnover or balance sheet total.
 Furthermore, even the EIF considers enterprises up to 500 employees as SMEs for its investment operations.